 2. Beginning 4-H for Volunteers

 In addition to the online courses, all new 4-H volunteers are required to take the Beginning 4-H for Volunteers Orientation before they become approved as volunteers.
-Register for a Beginning 4-H for Volunteers orientation.

 The County Director reviews and approves 4-H volunteer appointments after